 - Both the public and private higher education institutes will be governed under the same norms.

-- All entrance exams for higher education institutes and universities will be held commonly.
+- All entrance exams for higher education institutes and universities will be held together.

 - School curriculum to focus more on core concepts.

-- Vocational education will also be imparted from 6th grade onwards.
+- Vocational education will also be imparted from the 6th grade onwards.

 Everything About The New Education Policy In India In Detail

-The major aim of introducing and implementing the NEP is to enhance the quality of education equally for all and moving in the direction of strengthening India as a global superpower.
+The major aim of introducing and implementing the NEP is to enhance the quality of education equally for all and move in the direction of strengthening India as a global superpower.

-The NEP was drafted by a panel led by the former head of Indian Space Research Organization (ISRO) Kasturirangan and presented to Union Minister for Human Resources Development Ramesh Pokhriyal when he took office in 2019.
+The NEP was drafted by a panel led by the former head of the Indian Space Research Organization (ISRO), Kasturirangan, and presented to Union Minister for Human Resources Development Ramesh Pokhriyal when he took office in 2019.

 -